NervanaSystems/ngraph/doc/sphinx/source/core/passes/passes.rst

    :width: 700px
    :alt:

-   Figure 0: Each of these grouped convolution complexes -- the operations within the rectangles on the left -- is very wide; each is too wide to fit legibly on the illustration.
+   Figure A: Each of these grouped convolution complexes -- the operations within the rectangles on the left -- is very wide; each is too wide to fit legibly on the illustration.